urbandroid-team/dont-kill-my-app/_vendors/huawei.md

 ### Huawei P9 Plus

 * *Phone settings > Apps > Settings > Special access > Ignore battery optimisation >* select allow for your app.

-### Huawei P20, Huawei P20 Lite, Huawei Mate 10

-* *Phone settings > Battery > App launch* and then set your app to “Manage manually” and make sure everything is turned on.

-Also for reliable background processes you may need to uninstall PowerGenie as described above.

 ### Huawei Honor 9 Lite, Huawei Mate 9 Pro